Bethesda’s predominantly Black community is fighting big business—and the government—on behalf of their departed ancestors.

-Barrett Holmes Pitner is a politics and race-and-culture journalist, and an adjunct professor in the department of Environmental Studies at SUNY-ESF.
+Barrett Holmes Pitner is a politics and race-and-culture journalist, and the Founder and Philosopher-in-Chief of The Sustainable Culture Lab.
 He is based in Washington, DC.
 Follow him on Twitter @barrettpitner

 Today’s Republican politicians are counting on ignorance of or apathy about that history as they try to create their own election-crime cop forces.

 His acquittal is only the latest reminder that life and liberty have always been about the protection of property.

 The first step toward fixing a problem is naming it.